odoo/documentation/sales/overview/main_concepts/invoicing.rst

 This process is good for both services and physical products.

-Read more: *Invoice based on sales orders.*
+.. todo:: Read more: *Invoice based on sales orders.*

 :menuselection:`Sales Order --> Delivery --> Invoice`
 -----------------------------------------------------